vector-man/SplitButton/README.md

 # SplitButton
-A SplitButton and DropDownButton for Windows Forms written in C#, forked from [Authoring Tools Framework (ATF) by Sony.](https://github.com/SonyWWS/ATF)
+A SplitButton and DropDownButton for Windows Forms written in C#, forked and improved from [Authoring Tools Framework (ATF) by Sony.](https://github.com/SonyWWS/ATF)

 Overview
 ========